How to stay safe while traveling in Peru

 Finally, take advantage of this opportunity to enjoy coca tea.
-Filled with several antioxidants, this mate (herb tea) can help ward off altitude sickness also know as “sorroche”.
-Contrary to some Western beliefs the tea on it’s own is not harmful but in fact healthy.
-The coca leaf is not processed and is safe to drink or even chew as some of the locals will do.
+Filled with several antioxidants, this mate (herb tea) can help ward off altitude sickness also known as “sorroche”.
+Contrary to some Western beliefs, the tea is not harmful but healthy.
+The coca leaf is not processed and is safe to drink or chew.

 We hope our How to stay safe while traveling in Peru – tips will help you to enjoy Peru to the fullest!